yk-liu/yk-liu.github.io/_posts/2019-10-29-Introduction-to-Foundemental-Group/2019-10-29-Introduction-to-Fundamental-Group.draft.md

 \alpha^{-1}(2s-1),\quad  1/2\le s \le 1
 }
 $$
 as travelling back along a path does not erase the path at all.
+Instead we have a "double thread" or a collapse loop.

 And now all that's left is closure.
 We can see that the results of the above operations are still paths.
 So we have an algebraic structure among the paths.

 The operations defined above can be a bit awkward, as the inverse and identity's definition does not fully match, and the multiplication only between the elements that have a least one common end.
 Things do look better if we look at only loops that starts from a certain point.
 That way the multiplication do make more sense, but the inverse is still odd.

 ## Making a Group